trinker/reports/vignettes/reports_vignette.md

 <h4 id="sync">Image File Synchronization <a href="http://youtu.be/bhArI_dp4B8" target="_blank" style="text-decoration: none"><b><font size="5" color="#B22222">[YT]</font></b></a>
 </h4>

-The <a href="http://trinker.github.io/reports_dev/sync.html" target="_blank">sync family of functions</a> are also useful for syncing files netween directories.
+The <a href="http://trinker.github.io/reports_dev/sync.html" target="_blank">sync family of functions</a> are also useful for syncing files between directories.
 This is particularly useful with the figure files in the REPORT and PRESENTATION directories and/or the img directory used by slidify (<a href="http://ramnathv.github.com/slidify/">Vaidyanathan, 2012</a>).
 The base version in the family, <a href="http://trinker.github.io/reports_dev/sync.html" target="_blank"><code>sync</code></a> is generic and syncs files between 2 directories.
 The <a href="http://trinker.github.io/reports_dev/sync.html" target="_blank">sync_all</a> function is specifically designed to sync any files between the three image directories in a new_report/presentation directory.

 <hr>
 To use <a href="http://trinker.github.io/reports_dev/sync.html" target="_blank">sync_all</a> simply type: